CANADA STOCKS-TSX set to open higher

 Canadian markets directory

-($1= C$1.10) (Reporting by Samarendra Sahoo in Bangalore; Editing by Saumyadeb Chakrabarty)
+($1= $1.09 Canadian) (Reporting by Mononshila Deka in Bangalore; Editing by Kirti Pandey)